Diocesan Celebration Scheduled

 St. Margaret Mary once said, ‘I do not know of any other exercise in the spiritual life that is more calculated to raise a soul in a short amount of time to the height of perfection and to make it taste the true sweetness to be found in the service of Jesus Christ.’”

 Learn more about the 12 promises made through the Sacred Heart devotion online at welcomehisheart.com/12-promises.
-For more details about the Sacred Heart Devotional Prayer Group, please contact Tara and Dustin Meyer at [email protected] or Father Siriwa at [email protected].
+For additional information on the Most Sacred Heart of Jesus Devotion, please contact Duane and Theresa Grove at 303-242-7308 or [email protected] or Father Avitus K. Siriwa at St. Mary’s Cathedral, 806-376-7204, ext.
+3007 or [email protected].

 Joseph’s Project: A Pregnancy Resource Center